Compare School Options

 Master’s programs consist of 30 to 40 credit hours in core and elective courses, practicums, and final projects.
 In a traditionally-paced program, this can take full-time students 1-2 years to complete, while part-time students might need 2-3 years to finish the program.

-Because of the flexibility of online programs, students may be able to enroll in an accelerated program, where they can take additional courses each term or enroll in new classes as soon as they complete other coursework.
+Students may be able to enroll in an accelerated program, where they can take additional courses each term or enroll in new classes as soon as they complete other coursework.
 This can help students earn their master’s in organizational psychology in less time.